Our Australian Christmas Gin

 Each year Wilma would use the 1968 Australian Women’s Weekly recipe to make her puds on Victoria Derby Day, while the rest of the family listened to the races.
 To this day, one of Cam’s great childhood memories is how his house would smell like Christmas over Cup weekend.

 “I found the exact recipe when I was cleaning out some boxes a few years back, and thought it’d be fun to start doing it with my girls every year.

-The first time ’round Viv was our chief measurer and in charge of the playlist (Taylor got a decent run).
-She’s was meticulous, down to the last currant.
+The first time ’round Viv was our chief measurer and in charge of the playlist (T Swift got a decent run).
+She was meticulous, down to the last currant.

 And then we had Alice, because no Christmas pudding day is complete without a supervisor (or heckler), so she talked some good game and was enthusiastic in offering advice on something she knew nothing about.

 And Leah and I cleaned up the mess!
 Our kitchen looked like Santa’s reindeer had eaten the mushrooms near the back shed…

 But even as I was buying all the ingredients at the shops (mixed peel, oranges, dried fruit), I just kept thinking how well it would all distill.
 And with juniper having such a great pine needle character to begin with, it just started to make sense really quickly.”

 So Cam distilled the Christmas puddings by putting them in the botanical basket of a still and distilling a base of juniper, cinnamon, star anise, coriander seed and angelica over the top of them.

 He was also working on a gin aged in 125-year-old ex-Grants Whisky barrels that stored Rutherglen Muscat for 80 years, which he blended with the pudding gin.
 To finish, he added a slight tweak of Rutherglen Classic Muscat to round out the palate with a touch of richness.